The world’s highest-located hovertrain right in Tyrol

 - … was put into service for the first time on 14 December 1985.

-- … was completely overhauled for the duration of two years and, now – since the beginning of the 2018/2019 winter season – amazes its passenger with state-of-the-art technology.
+- … was completely overhauled for the duration of two years and, now – since 2019 summer season – amazes its passenger with state-of-the-art technology.

 Below Dorfbahnstraße street in Serfaus, there is a 1,280-metre-long tunnel that spans from the eastern edge Serfaus to the western edge of the village.
 Along the route, there are a total of four stations: “Parkplatz” (car park) in the east, “Kirche” (church), “Zentrum” (village centre) and “Seilbahn” (cable car) in the west.